/*

 The default implementation returns a clone of the

-* extraMetadataFormatNames
+* extraMetadataFormatNames instance variable.

 *

-* @return an array of String
+* @return an array of Strings with length at least

-* 1, or null
+* 1, or null.

 *